THE ADWEEK COPYWRITING HANDBOOK REVIEW & SUMMARY

 - Exclusivity, rarity or uniqueness.
 Marketers make prospects feel special they are part of a very small group of people who are envied for owning a unique brand that is on a limited edition,

 - Simplicity.
 Ad copy, brand positioning and offer should be simple and easy to understand words.
 Focus on your top 1 objective for your ad copy and eliminate any other distractions.
-Keep visuals, font types and layouts simple can also aid comprehension of your ad copy.
+Keeping visuals, font types and layouts simple can also aid comprehension of your ad copy.
 Offering too many product choices may confuse customers.

 - Human relationships.
 One way to relate to your prospect is by adding a human element into the ad.
 You know you have placed a human element in your ad when your ad has its own vibration, the reader can feel that vibration and feel that they almost know you.
 Some ways to add a human vibration to your ad include: